 - SimplePasswordAuth/SQLPasswordAuth These modules check the tokens or cryptoTokens fields of RAS message.
 The tokens should contain at least generalID and password.
 For cryptoTokens, cryptoEPPwdHash tokens hashed by simple MD5 and nestedcryptoToken tokens hashed by HMAC-SHA1-96 (libssl must be installed!) are supported now.
 For tokens tokens hashed by CAT (Cisco Access Token) and a clear text username/password are supported now.
-The ID and password are read from 7.3 ([SimplePasswordAuth]) section, an SQL database for SimplePasswordAuth and SQLPasswordAuth modules.
+The ID and password are read from 8.3 ([SimplePasswordAuth]) section, an SQL database for SimplePasswordAuth and SQLPasswordAuth modules.
 MySQLPasswordAuth module is supported for backward compatibility. - AliasAuth/SQLAliasAuth The module can only be used to authenticate RegistrationRequest (RRQ).
 The IP of an endpoint with a given alias should match a specified pattern.
-For AliasAuth the pattern is defined in 7.5 ([RasSrv::RRQAuth]) section.
-For SQLAliasAuth, the pattern is retrieved from an SQL database, defined in 7.6 ([SQLAliasAuth]) section. - FileIPAuth This module provides a simple way to restrict access to the gatekeeper based on caller's IP/network. - PrefixAuth The IP or aliases of a request with a given prefix must match a specified pattern.
-See section 7.8 ([PrefixAuth]) for details.
+For AliasAuth the pattern is defined in 8.5 ([RasSrv::RRQAuth]) section.
+For SQLAliasAuth, the pattern is retrieved from an SQL database, defined in 8.6 ([SQLAliasAuth]) section. - FileIPAuth This module provides a simple way to restrict access to the gatekeeper based on caller's IP/network. - PrefixAuth The IP or aliases of a request with a given prefix must match a specified pattern.
+See section 8.8 ([PrefixAuth]) for details.
 Currently the module can only authorize AdmissionRequest (ARQ) and LocationRequest (LRQ). - RadAuth Provides authentication based on H.235 username/password security scheme.
 Authenticates RRQ, ARQ and Q.931 Setup through remote RADIUS servers.
 It passes to RADIUS servers usernames and passwords extracted from CAT (Cisco Access Tokens) tokens carried inside RRQ, ARQ or Setup packets.
 Therefore if your endpoints do not support CATs or you do not need authentication scheme based on individually assigned usernames/password this module will not work for you (but you may check RadAliasAuth module).
-See section 7.9 ([RadAuth]) for details. - RadAliasAuth Provides authentication based on endpoint aliases and/or call signalling IP addresses with remote RADIUS servers.
+See section 8.9 ([RadAuth]) for details. - RadAliasAuth Provides authentication based on endpoint aliases and/or call signaling IP addresses with remote RADIUS servers.
 It does not need any H.235 tokens inside RAS messages, so it can be used on a wider range of systems as compared to RadAuth.
 RRQ, ARQ and Q.931 Setup messages can be authenticated using this module.
-See section 7.10 ([RadAliasAuth]) for details.

-• SQLAuth A powerful module to authenticate and authorize RRQ, ARQ, LRQ and Setup messages.
+See section 8.10 ([RadAliasAuth]) for details. - SQLAuth A powerful module to authenticate and authorize RRQ, ARQ, LRQ and Setup messages.
 It can perform checks based on various parameters, like caller's number, destination number, username and more.
-It also supports enforcing call duration limit, number rewritting, call routing, alias verification and assignment.
-See section 7.7 ([SQLAuth]) for more details.
+It also supports enforcing call duration limit, number rewriting, call routing, alias verification and assignment.
+See section 8.7 ([SQLAuth]) for more details. - CapacityControl A flexible module to control inbound call volume with ability to configure various conditions.
+IMPORTANT: It has to be used in conjunction with CapacityControl accounting module.
+See section 8.11 ([CapacityControl]) for more details.